Unlock The Secrets of Deep Sleep: The Complete Guide

 Increased susceptibility to illness due to a weakened immune system is also a common symptom.

-This can be attributed to the significant role that deep sleep plays in tissue repair and growth, as well as in bolstering the immune system.
+This can be attributed to deep sleep’s significant role in tissue repair and growth and in bolstering the .

 Psychological indicators often encompass mood disturbances such as irritability, anxiety, or depression.

-Cognitive functions may also be impaired, resulting in difficulties with memory retention or .
+Cognitive functions may also be impaired, resulting in memory retention or concentration difficulties.

 The severity of these symptoms varies among individuals but generally correlates with the degree of sleep deprivation experienced.